dmlb2000/pacifica-cookbook-old-history/README.md

  - docker

+### Other Notes
+This cookbook does not provide the following services, nor does it offer the means to configure by default:
+* postgresql
+* mysql
+* elasticsearch
+* rabbit
+* java

+There is minimal configuration provided for:
+* apache2/httpd

+These services will need to be configured to taste before utilizing the custom resources this cookbook provides.

 ## Configuration

 The attributes should give you an idea of what ports are where and how to change the configuration.